MiesnerJacob/huggingface-courses/README.md

 - Chapters 5 to 8 provide a deep dive into the Datasets Library, the Tokenizers library, a walkthrough of all the common NLP use cases covered by the 🤗 Transformers library, and instructions on debugging and searching the official documentation.

+- Chapter 9 provides an introduction to Gradio, a framework for building Machine Learning applications.
+This chapter gives a deep dive into building Gradio Interfaces and Blocks.

 Future chapters are being developed and will be released in the near future.

 I am working on the Pytorch version of the HuggingFace courses, although the syntax for the Tensorflow version is highly similar and I am familiar with Tensorflow syntax (received Tensorflow Developer Certification).